samrobinsonns/racker/docs/EMAIL_TESTING_QUICK_REFERENCE.md

 **Email Subject/Body Parsing**: Fixed email content appearing entirely in ticket title - now properly separates subject and description with improved encoding handling.

+**Sender Email Extraction**: Improved logic to correctly extract the sender's ("From:") email address even when the subject is the first line and the 'From:' header is on the next line (common with some mailserver formats).

 **Reply-to-Customer Functionality**: Fixed reply system for email-created tickets by implementing automatic contact creation/linking.
 Now both email-created and manually-created tickets support proper customer notifications.

 ## Quick Test Commands